ervinstrmcnik/python-data-analytics/Part_01_Intro_and_Environment_Setup/README.md

-# Into and Environment Setup
+# Intro and Environment Setup

 **Sources:**
 - [Using Python for Data Analysis](https://realpython.com/python-for-data-analysis/#resolving-an-anomaly)